 - Amount of honorarium may include payment for services along with amount intended to cover travel expenses.

 - Amount for services (honorarium) may be paid and expenses reimbursed with appropriate receipts and documentation.
-Payment of honorarium and expenses must be requested at same time on the Honorarium Request Form
+Payment of honorarium and expenses must be requested at same time.

 In accordance with Internal Revenue Service regulations, payments to US tax residents, which total $600 or more in aggregate to payee, will be reported as income on a 1099-Miscellaneous Income form.

 If recipient is Nonresident Alien, reporting on IRS Form 1042-S will be in accordance with guidelines outlined in separate procedures for payments to Nonresident Aliens.